 Child Protective Services (CPS) are services on behalf of any child, under age 19, considered at risk of abuse, neglect or exploitation: or found to be abused, neglected, exploited or abandoned, as identified by the Division of Child Protection and Permanency (DCP&P).
-The term, unless otherwise specified, includes services provided to children in out of home settings under the supervision of DCP&P.
+The term, unless otherwise specified, includes services provided to children in outofhome settings under the supervision of DCP&P. As a result of the statedeclared COVID19 public health emergency under the Governor's Executive Order 110 and funding through the CARES Act, children of families impacted by statedeclared emergency or disaster were classified under protective service status during the emergency from April 1, 2020 to June 30, 2020, resulting in eligibility for parents whereby income eligibility requirements were waived.